immauss/openvas/Readme.md

 - - - -
 ### 16 Mar 2021 ###
 **Tag 20.08.04.6**
 - Added the HTTPS environment variable.
 Setting this to true will cause gsa to start with https enabled.
-I`m working on a better implementation of this, but as this was requested, I wetn ahead and added it.
+I`m working on a better implementation of this, but as this was requested, I went ahead and added it.
 The `better` implementation will be able to use letsencrypt certificates!
 - - - -
 ### 23 Feb 2021 ###
 **Tag 20.08.04.5**